Determining the Difference Between a Dispute or Fraud

 Defining Dispute Cases

-Dispute situations are defined as a disagreement between the merchant and the cardholder where the cardholder is asking for their Issuer’s/INOVA assistance.
-There are a variety of reasons for a dispute.
-Some of the more common reasons are:
+Dispute situations are defined as a disagreement between the merchant and the cardholder where the cardholder is asking for their Issuer’s (INOVA’s) assistance.

-- Merchandise returned: The card has been charged for a transaction(s), but the merchandise has been returned and there has been no credit issued by the merchant.
+- The card has been charged for a transaction(s), but the merchandise has been returned and there has been no credit issued by the merchant.

-- Duplicate processing: The card has been charged twice for a transaction that was authorized only once.
+- The card has been charged twice for a transaction that was authorized only once.

 What to Do If You Become a Victim of Fraud